asadkhalid-softdev/crypto_indicators/README.md

 ## OPTIONS:

-1. **Individual Analysis:**
-You can analyze single or multiple symbols by choice.

-2. **Fetch Desired Cryptos:**
+**Fetch Desired Cryptos:**
-You can run a fetcher which gather data for all symbols on binance, prepares their indicators which can then be used to filter out desired symbols.
+You can run a fetcher which gather data for all symbols on kucoin, prepares their indicators which can then be used to filter out desired symbols.